Curriculum Digest

 This course covers principles of pharmacology with an emphasis on pharmacokinetics, pharmacodynamics, and basic drug calculations.
 Overarching principles in anatomic pathology, and general toxicology together with research principles including research integrity, conflicts of interest, research design, care and use of animals used in research are included.

 This course studies bacterial, viral, parasitic, and toxicological agents of disease in domestic animals as well as mechanisms of disease production.
 Pathological and clinical-pathological responses to insults as well as evaluation, diagnosis, treatment, and control of these agents are highlighted.
-This course focuses on infectious agents that target the cardiopulmonary and gastrointestinal systems.
+This course focuses on infectious agents that target the cardiopulmonary systems.
 Critique of a research topic related to course content is expected.

-sterile technique and suture handling.
+This course will introduce students to preoperative planning and surgical techniques with an emphasis on sterile technique and suture handling.
 The extensive use of models will allow students to begin building clinical skills.

-Professional Skills III: 1 credit hour (02613) Required
+Professional Skills III: 1 credit hour (02-613) Lecture and Laboratory

 This six-semester course covers clinical and interprofessional communication, utilization of the Problem-Based Medical Record, teamwork, and collaboration, ethics, reflective practice, intercultural awareness, mindfulness and mental wellbeing, professional identity, practice management and business and personal finances.
 Each successive course will cover the same topics in increasing depth and complexity.